Appearing in Municipal Court

 Fax: (620) 327-2236

-Municipal Court normally is held on the 1st Monday of each month at 6:00 pm in the Hesston City Municipal Court Building at 110 E Smith St, Hesston.
+Municipal Court normally held Monthly on the 1st Monday of each month at 6:00 pm in the Hesston City Municipal Court Building located at 110 E Smith St, Hesston.
 Court days may be changed due to holidays or other events.
 See the court schedule on our calendar.
 If you are not sure of your pending court date, contact the Municipal Court at (620) 327-2020.
 Some fines are set by the Judge on a Fine Schedule.
 These may be paid with the court cost any time before your scheduled court date.

 Municipal Judge: Randall J Pankratz